-Marseille is France's second city — Mediterranean sun, a gritty port-city charm, and costs that make Parisians weep with envy.
-But how much do you actually need to earn to live comfortably here in 2026?
+Marseille is France's second city.
+Mediterranean sun, rough-around-the-edges port-city charm, and costs that would make any Parisian jealous.
+So what do you actually need to earn to live comfortably in 2026?
 The short answer: €2,200-2,800 net/month for a single person.

-Here's the full breakdown — rent by neighbourhood, real budget numbers, and how French taxes will reshape your gross salary.
+Here's the breakdown.
+Rent by neighbourhood, real budget numbers, and how French taxes reshape a gross salary.

 | Lifestyle | Net Monthly | Gross Monthly (approx) | Savings Potential |